Judge allows Johnson & Johnson to split talc liabilities from main business - Up News Info

 Article content

-A federal judge allowed Johnson & Johnson to split its talc-related liabilities from the rest of its business, a decision that could enable the drugmaker to move thousands of claims into bankruptcy.
+A federal judge has cleared the way for Johnson & Johnson to split its talc-related liabilities from the rest of its business, a decision that could allow the drugmaker to move thousands of claims by people who used its Baby Powder and other talc products into bankruptcy.